Table Of Contents

 Not Choosing to Hire a Real Estate Agent

 It is possible to buy a home without the help of a real estate agent, but there are factors to consider before going solo.
 There is a lot of research involved when searching for a home, albeit the internet will make your search easier.
-Unfortunately, you will not have access to the kind of information an agent have access to.
+Unfortunately, you will not have access to the kind of information an agent has access to.
 That includes stats on sold and expired listings and how they compare to current market conditions.

 Also, local real estate agents will know neighborhood comps and current market conditions better than anyone.
 You will be able to find some of this information through tedious research, but only an experienced, local agent will truly know how these factors will affect your ability to purchase.

 When you decide on a home you wish to purchase, hire a home inspector.
-The money you spend could save you thousands in the end, especially if the inspector find something seriously wrong with the house (ex. roof issues).
+The money you spend could save you thousands in the end, especially if the inspector finds something seriously wrong with the house (ex. roof issues).
 You can also use issues found in the inspection to negotiate a better contract and possibly have the sellers pay for the repairs before the sale is finalized.

 You will need to find a mortgage on your own which can be daunting.
-It will require a lot of research to ensure you’re getting a lender that has a reputation for closing on time and one who offers the best rates and terms.
+It will require a lot of research to ensure you’re getting a lender that has a reputation for closing on time and one that offers the best rates and terms.

 Hiring a real estate attorney is encouraged when buying a house without a real estate agent.
 An attorney can make sure everything on the contract is legal and explain any areas of concern, contingencies, or other confusing jargon.
 Also, you’ll quickly learn if the seller doesn’t know what he/she is doing and when it’s time to move on.